Players

 Luciaetta got remarried in 2014 to Chris Rich and actually has an active Twitter account as Luciaetta Rich if you care to check it out.

-Perhaps his next challenge will be to take down Phil Hellmuth as the number one WSOP bracelet winner.
-It’s no easy task as the Poker Brat has a handsome lead over Ivey, but if anyone can take Hellmuth’s place on the throne, that’s Tiger Woods of Poker!
+Perhaps his next grand challenge will be to take down Phil Hellmuth as the number one WSOP bracelet winner.
+It’s no easy task as the Poker Brat currently holds a handsome lead with 17 bracelets to Ivey's 11, but if anyone can ever take Hellmuth’s place on the throne, that’s the Tiger Woods of Poker!

 Article by